ADJUST AND CCPA

 Adjust is user-privacy first

-We’ve been ePrivacy certified since 2015 and are in the process of renewing our current certificate from 2017.
+We’ve been ePrivacy certified since 2015.
 The certification covers the requirements of the General Data Protection Regulation (GDPR) for digital products.

 Yes.
 As a Service Provider, we comply with CCPA rules.
 We can exercise any request of the client’s to provide or delete data with expediency.
 Data privacy is one of our defining philosophies, and we work tirelessly to ensure that we provide responsible analytics and measurement that does not infringe upon a user’s right to privacy.

-CCPA is a California state law that introduces new data privacy rights to consumers and imposing limits on the collection and sale of personal information of California consumers by businesses.
+CCPA (= California Consumer Privacy Act) is a California state law that introduces new data privacy rights to consumers and imposing limits on the collection and sale of personal information of California consumers by businesses.